Harikrishna-AL/GSoC_sub/README.md

   - #### <h4 id="image">Stage #1: Image Cropping and Processing</h4>
     In this stage, the main focus is to crop the images to get the required portion and do some image processing on it.
 The python file retreives the outline of the embryo and then uses it to find out the radius of the embryo in the x,y and z directions respecitvely.
   - #### <h4 id="mesh">Stage #2: Generating the Point Cloud and the 3D mesh</h4>
-    The python script takes three values of the radius of the embryo and using them it calculates all the 3d coordinates and then store it in a **_.ply_** file to get the point cloud.
+    The python script takes three values of the radius of the embryo and using them it calculates all the 3d coordinates and then stores it in a **_.ply_** file to get the point cloud.
-    Then, it takes the **_embryo.ply_** file and creates it's mesh using the **_open3d_** librabry of python.
+    Then, it takes the **_embryo.ply_** file and creates its mesh using the **_open3d_** library of python.

     ![image](https://user-images.githubusercontent.com/91690484/182136823-4bd264e7-66b7-4176-976a-531f63d6c2da.png)

   - #### <h4 id="projecting">Stage #3: Projecting the embryo images onto the generated mesh</h4>
-    The mesh generated from the python code is then imported into belnder to UV unwrap it in the required manner.
-Then the model is exported and then any image can be     chosen to mapping onto it according to its UV coordinates.
+    The mesh generated from the python code is then imported into blender to UV unwrap it in the required manner.
+Then the model is exported and then any image can be     chosen to map onto it according to its UV coordinates.
-    This are the expected outputs that I showed in the proposal but I am still working on this part to improve it.
+    These are the expected outputs that I showed in the proposal but I am still working on this part to improve it.
     ![image](https://user-images.githubusercontent.com/91690484/189043051-bfc45a66-f9d5-4e65-bd10-e516122481d5.png)

     ![image](https://user-images.githubusercontent.com/91690484/182139982-bdb7d14b-00ed-4298-b5a3-079a6b28eabc.png)